MihaelIsaev/UIKitPlus/README.md

         view.backgroundColor = .black
         view.addSubview(backButton, titleLabel, contentView)
     }

+    func signin() {
+        guard let email = emailField.innerView.text,
+              let password = passwordField.innerView.text else { return }
+        // do an API call to your server with CodyFire 😉 }
 }
 ```
 And that's it!
 Yeah!
 You just need few extensions to make it work 😍